These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Colorado

-Gov. Jared Polis has declared a stay-at-home order beginning March 26 and going through April 11.
+Gov. Jared Polis declared a stay-at-home order, beginning March 26 and going through at least April 11.
 Coloradans must stay at home unless they need to leave for necessary business, according to Polis.

 While critical businesses are exempt from the order, they must comply with social distancing requirements.
 Simple guidance wasn’t enough, Polis said.
 “Now is the time to stay home.”